JulianFrattini/gere-r3a/README.md

 Once the virtual environment is running and all requirements installed and ipykernel are installed, the Jupyter notebook can be executed from the virtual environment.

 ## Usage Instructions

+There are two main use cases that this scenario intends to support: using the model and evolving the model.

+### Using the Model

+To use the model of requirements-affected activities and their attributes, review the [model consolidation](./3-model-construction/model-consolidation.md) description which contains the most recent version of the model.

+### Evolving the Model

+To contribute to the model, please consider the [contribution guideline](./HOWTOCONTRIBUTE.md).

+## Steps to Reproduce

 The following subsections highlight how to use the artifacts in this repository in order to comprehend the more complex steps of the study.